The Ruskin Prize

 The Prize welcomes works in all mediums, including but not limited to drawing, painting, print, sculpture, photography, textile, animation, mixed media, digital, performance, installation and more.

-Five winners will receive prizes totalling £8,000: a 1st Prize of £3,000, 2nd Prize of £2,000, The Alan Davidson Under 26 Prize of £1,000, and the International Prize of £1,000.
+Five winners will receive prizes totalling £8,000: a 1st Prize of £3,000, 2nd Prize of £2,000, The Alan Davidson Under 26 Prize of £1,000, the International Prize of £1,000, and the Innovation Prize of £500.

 ABOUT THE JOHN RUSKIN PRIZE